BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 It is possible to select two different combinations of `condition parameters`:

-*   anatomical entities only (by default) files contain one expression call for each unique pair of gene and anatomical entity.If more than one developmental stage map this unique pair, the resulting expression call correspond to summarized information coming from all developmental stages.
+*   anatomical entities only (by default) files contain one expression call for each unique pair of gene and anatomical entity.
+If more than one developmental stage maps this unique pair, the resulting expression call corresponds to summarized information coming from all developmental stages.
 *   anatomical entities and developmental stages files contain one expression call for each unique gene, anatomical entity and developmental stage.

 Presence/absence calls are then filtered and presented differently depending on whether a `simple file`, or an `advanced file` is used.
 Notably: `simple files` aim at providing summarized information over all data types, and only in anatomical entities and developmental stages actually used in experimental data; `advanced files` aim at reporting all information, allowing for instance to retrieve the contribution of each data type to a call, in all possible anatomical entities and developmental stages.